Where everything's made with love

 broccoli and cauliflower salad

-Now, drain it on paper towels.
-Save all the bacon drippings for cooking; it adds so much flavor!
-Make some extra and keep the cooked bacon in the fridge.
-Zap it for a few seconds in the microwave for BLTs or bacon cheeseburgers in a flash!!
+Hint: Make some extra and keep the cooked bacon in the fridge.
+Zap it in the microwave for a few seconds for BLTs or bacon cheeseburgers in a flash!!

 For this recipe, use eight slices (about one-half pound) and cut them into pieces between one-half and one inch long while they're still warm.
 Set them aside while you prepare the rest of the salad.